“Do your homework and check online reviews. Try different kinds of aids before you buy, don’t just buy the first one you are offered.”

 How have hearing aids changed your life?
 Were there any unexpected or surprising benefits?

+They have improved my life so much, being able to understand people and engage in conversations that I would normally have missed.
+They help me not to feel isolated in situations or crowds.
 The improvement in my hearing allowed me to enjoy going out to dinner and attend events such as weddings.
 The hearing aids made me aware of what I was missing in my world and makes it a lot more enjoyable.

 Has improved hearing inspired you to pursue new activities or causes?
 Or continue doing things you enjoy?